BenQuigley/signmaker.dev/content/blog/lo-fi-pedals.md

 ## Kinotone Ribbons

-The Ribbons is a particularly boutique pedal from an up-and-coming studio Kinotone, but it's absolutely packed with features.
+Ribbons is a particularly boutique pedal from an up-and-coming studio Kinotone, but it's absolutely packed with features.
 It's not "just" a lo-fi pedal, although most of its features pertain at least loosely to the theme of "lo-fi and tape emulation".

 - Extremely clever UI design: You know how some pedals, like Red Panda, have a "Shift" button that adds alternative functions to the knobs?
 The benefit is